cioccarellia/ksprefs/README.md

 }
 ```

-On the other side, you can extend this library to create your own functions and simplify your code.
+On the other side, you can extend this library to create your own methods and simplify your code.
 For example, let's take a very common pattern
 ```kotlin
 preferences.put("startCount", preferences.get("startCount", 0) + 1);